Can I Get Disability Benefits Following a Stroke?

 The SSA will use this, along with other factors such as age, education and job skills to determine if you can do any type of work.
 If it is determined you cannot, the SSA will grant you disability benefits through a medical vocational allowance.

-For assistance filing for or appealing your stroke disability claim, contact the social security disability attorneys at Phillips Disability.
+For assistance filing for or appealing your stroke disability claim, contact the social security disability attorneys at Dayes Law Firm PC.
 We will support you through the claims process, working to secure the maximized benefits you deserve.